mikehardy/thunderlink/README.md

    Right-click on an email and select 'Copy ThunderLink to clipboard'.
 You now have the ThunderLink to your email in your clipboard.
 You can paste it into your personal wiki, or your project teams wiki, for instance.

-   Use ThunderLinkSpotter to turn that link into a hyperlink, making it "clickable".
+   If you would like a clickable link to the email's subject, use a pattern like this: `<A HREF="<thunderlink>"><subject></a>` - this may be pasted into other systems that render HTML.

    If you registered the thunderbird protocol correctly, a click on the ThunderLink will take you to Thunderbird and select your email immediately.
 If Thunderbird wasn't running yet, the email will show in a stand-alone window.

    <b>Usage with <a href="http://mylifeorganized.net/">MyLifeOrganized</a> (MLO)</b>